 My final choice was booked last minute: Jay Rayner’s 10 (Food) Commandments (also the title of his latest book).
 His highly amusing food commandments (example “though shall eat with thy fingers”) engaged the audience with a surprisingly entertaining Q & A session after the interval.
 Here would you believe one woman berated him for a bad review of Bristol restaurants 12 years ago!

 I loved the range of the event – it wasn’t just market stalls with a demo stage – there was a lot of thought put into the programme of activities – they really make use of what the Abergavenny community has, from the Castle to the Priory, there’s something in every corner you look.
 Karis Bouher, But First We Eat

 I found parking was easy as I arrived before 9:30 am but it soon got busy.
 Plenty of parking was made available at a reasonable price of £4 a day, some of which could be pre-booked online.

 Turn up and Taste at the Abergavenny Food Festival

-A wristband (£12 for Saturday or £18 for the whole weekend) provided access to areas all over town where you could feast on food.
+A wristband valid for one day or the whole weekend provided access to areas all over town where you could feast on food.

 The gloriously named Fish and Fizz Market was just that.
 Here I discovered soft shell crab tempura to die for among other treats.
 Later I tried a veggie treat from The Parsnipship – who needs meat if fast food can be this tasty?